ec500-software-engineering/project-22-food-sharing-app/README.md

 ## Task assignments
 He Li: Overall layout, Recycler View, Goole Map API, MVP structure
-<br>ZBY: AWS server, Backend storage, login interface, data connections from server
+<br>ZBY: AWS server & backend deployment, login interface, image & data storage

 ## Definition of Sprint 1, 2 and 3
 Sprint 1: Research on how to use recycler view, room and google map API.
 Optimize design, specify what tool to use.